xythobuz/OpenRaider/README.md

 On Mac OS X, running `make install` will produce a distributable OpenRaider.app bundle.

 To build all Unit Tests, run `make tests`, to run most of them use `make testRun`.
+To run a TombRaider level loader regression test, use `make testReg`.
+The results will be put into log files in your build folder. `make clean` will remove them.

 ## Usage